-Assessment details: The final examination will be held during the end-of-trimester exam period and will comprise multiple-choice questions based around key themes in the course.
+Evidence of Learning (Assessment) details: The final examination will be held during the end-of-trimester exam period and will comprise multiple-choice and short answer questions based around key themes in the course.

-Marking criteria: Marks will be awarded for evidence that the student has understood, and can apply and evaluate, the content presented in lectures, learning circles (tutorials) and the required readings.
-The end-of-trimester examination will be marked against established model answers and undergo a full moderation process.
+Marks will be awarded for evidence that the student has understood, and can apply and evaluate, the content presented in lectures, and tutorials and the required readings.